Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 A Dpdl script may include other Dpdl scripts with the **`include`** statement.

 The functions and variables of the included code are than available also in the main module.

-Currently the 'include' statement need to be placed before any defined 'import' statements -> this will change in the next release

 Example:
 ```python